Where did the name Elato come from?

 Why does Elato state that it has 30% less added sugar for its dairy flavours?

-This is because we have used lactase in the ice cream to remove lactose in our dairy products.
+This is because we have used lactase in the ice cream to remove almost all lactose in our dairy products.
 Lactose when removed, is broken down by lactase into its two parts - glucose and galactose.
-Not only is this of benefit to anyone with lactose intolerance but is also 30% sweeter than before it was broken into two parts (when it was lactose).
+Not only is this of benefit to anyone with moderate lactose intolerance but is also 30% sweeter than before it was broken into two parts (when it was lactose).
 This means that we can add 30% less sugar and still have the same sweetness in our ice cream than ice creams that contain lactose.

 Is Elato lactose free?